-- (1) A member whose name appears in the Record of Depositors as at 21 July 2021 shall be regarded as a member entitled to attend, speak and vote at the meeting. - (2) Proxy -
+- A member whose name appears in the Record of Depositors as at 21 July 2020 shall be regarded as a member entitled to attend, speak and vote at the meeting.

 A member entitled to attend and vote at the meeting is entitled to appoint any person as his proxy to attend, speak and vote instead of him.
 Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy.
 To be valid, the Form of Proxy duly completed must be deposited at the Registered Office of the Company not less than twenty-four (24) hours before the time set for holding the meeting or any adjournment thereof.
 If the appointor is a corporation, this Form must be executed under its common seal or under the hand of its attorney.
 Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account.
 Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
+A member entitled to attend and vote at the meeting is entitled to appoint any

-(3) Audited Financial Statements for the financial year ended 31 January 2021 -
+(3) Audited Financial Statements for the financial year ended 31 January, 2020